Bed bugs vs Dust mites - What Bit You?

 Diet: They feed on house dust and your dead skin cells.
 And your pet's dead skin cells.

 Health hazard: Not a direct thread.
 They don't bite people.
-Problems may occur when you breath in their dried faecal matter and a protein from their body parts and they get in your lungs and irritate them, which may cause asthmatic symptoms.
+Problems may occur when you breathe in their dried faecal matter and a protein from their body parts and they get in your lungs and irritate them, which may cause asthmatic symptoms.

 Visible to the naked eye: No, you cannot see dust mites with a naked eye.